sansritaulak/Semester-Projects/README.md

 #### Files
 - `doc_qa_system.ipynb`: Code for the system.
-- `documents/`: Sample documents used for testing.
-- `readme.md`: Details about setting up and using the system.

 ### 3. Dimensionality Reduction Techniques in Machine Learning: A Comparative Analysis of LDA, PCA, t-SNE, UMAP
 #### Objective